 He had a fine soldier-like person, above the middle size; his countenance was excellent; his features regular and engaging; his hair, rather scanty, receded from his forehead; his eyes were penetrating and expressive; and his complexion exhibited that partial ruddiness which we so frequently see in fine men approaching threescore.
 He was appointed rebel governor of Wexford, but among those savages soon lost his popularity; and had the insurgents continued much longer masters of the place, he would surely have been assassinated.
-He did what he durst on the side of humanity, and had supposed that his orders would be obeyed; but he was deceived-blood, and blood in torrents, was the object of both parties during that horrid summer.
-On the surrender of the town Keogh was immediately convicted under martial law.
-He pleaded for himself, and I learn that on that occasion everybody was affected.
-He knew his situation to be irretrievable, and his life forfeit; and he conducted himself at his execution with the utmost firmness, as became a gentleman and a soldier.
-He was hanged and beheaded on the bridge of which he was also a proprietor, and his head, as mentioned before, was exhibited on a spike over the court-house door.
+He did what he durst on the side of humanity, and had supposed that his orders would be obeyed: but he was deceived; blood, and blood in torrents, was the object of both parties during that horrid summer.
+On the surrender of the town, Keogh was immediately convicted under martial law.
+He pleaded for himself; and I learn that on that occasion every body was affected.
+He knew his situation to be irretrievable. and his life forfeit; and he conducted himself at his execution with the utmost firmness, as became a gentleman and a soldier.
+He was hanged and beheaded on the bridge of which he also was a proprietor; and his head, as mentioned in a former volume (Vol. i.), was exhibited on a spike over the court-house door.